Mathematical Sciences - Bachelor of Science

 Modern game engines provide basic components such as animation and physics but to create a good game, the developer needs to provide functionality beyond the basics.
 This course will focus non-basic features such as camera control and game search/tracking heuristics.
 For the major project students will develop a portion of a game level using an existing commercial game engine.
 Note: CMPT 370 is recommended.

-Prerequisites: Minimum grade of C- in both CMPT 330 and CMPT 395.
+Prerequisites: Minimum grades of C- in CMPT 330 and CMPT 395.

 CMPT 450